-In specifying the empirical model, the independent variables may explain much of what is different about an observation, a firm, or a year, but there is probably some unmodeled heterogeneity.
-According to Lotto (2018), usually, the heterogeneity, which is left unmodeled, goes into the error term.
-The true problem occurs when some firms (or, less commonly, time periods) share some unmodeled heterogeneity.
-In this case, we would like to be able to explain everything that makes each firm different, but usually this is unmanageable, so something must be done to eliminate this shared and, thus, systematic heterogeneity from the error term.
-Since this study uses panel data, to solve the potential problem of heterogeneity, either a fixed effect or random effect regression model should be employed.
-To decide between fixed or random effects, a Hausman test-where the null hypothesis is that the preferred model is random affects vs. the alternative fixed effects, Greene (1980)-is used.
+Modified Wald test for groupwise heteroscedasticity in random-effect regression model HO: sigma (i) 2 = sigma 2 for all i null hypothesis is that the preferred model is random effects versus the alternative fixed-effects (Greene, 1980), is used.
 To do this, the Hausman test was conducted.
 The Hausman test shows whether the unique errors are correlated with the regressors; the null hypothesis is that they are not correlated.
-If the probability of chi-squared in the Hausman test output is less than 0.05, fixed effects is preferred, otherwise random effect is preferable.
-When this test was run, the Chi-squared was found to be 0.0876, which is greater than 0.05; hence, the study chose to apply the random effect regression model.
-The random effects model considers the differences between individual firm effects.
-The rationale behind the random effects model is that, unlike the fixed effects model, the variation across firms is assumed to be random and uncorrelated with the predictor or independent variables included in the model.
-The result of the Hausman test is presented in Table 5
+If the probability of chi-squared in the Hausman test output is less than 0.05, then fixed-effects is preferred otherwise random-effect is preferable.
+When this test was run, the chi-squared is found to be 0.0876 which is greater than 0.05; hence, the study chose to apply random-effect regression model.
+Random-effects model considers the differences between individual firm effects.
+The rationale behind random-effects model is that, unlike the fixed-effects model, the variation across firms is assumed to be random and uncorrelated with the predictor or independent variables included in the model.
+The result of the Hausman test is presented in Table 3